Deirdre18/ecommerce-django-app/README.md

 I deployed this project to Heroku Platform, which is a free cloud based platform.
 I provisioned PosgressSQL add-on (free hobby version) on Heroku.
 I connected my deployment to GitHub, so that whenever I pushed to GitHub, the deployed app was also updated to the current version.
 In Heroku, I configured variables, such as SECRET_KEY, STRIPE_PUBLISHABLE, STRIPE_SECRET, DISABLE_COLLECTSTATIC=1, DJ_DATABASE_URL.

-This project is developed on Heroku Platform - [YodaDesign](https://yoda-design.herokuapp.com/)
+This project is developed on Heroku Platform - [Yoda Design](https://yoda-design.herokuapp.com/)

 ## **How I developed this project and how to run the code for this project**